gonzalo123/docker_secrets/README.md

     external: true
 ```

-As we can see, the `db_password` secret is mounted in the `ap1` service container.
+As we can see, the `db_password` secret is mounted in the `api` service container.
 To deploy our service, we first
 create the secret and then deploy the service:

 ```shell